-NetEnt aren’t just based in Malta of course, but have several offices in other countries.
+NetEnt isn’t just based in Malta of course, but have several offices in other countries.
 Does the Maltese team often collaborate with foreign departments?

 Most definitely!
 Communication is key for building and maintaining strong relationships between our offices.
-There is constant dialogue between local and overseas based teams.
+There is a constant dialogue between local and overseas-based teams.
 Besides, there are also departments which are spread across the different offices which need to be working together all the time